 Flat feet (pes planus) refer to a change in foot shape in which the foot does not have a normal arch when standing.

-Flat feet are a common condition.
+Causes Flat feet are a common condition.
 The condition is normal in infants and toddlers.

 Flat feet occur because the tissues holding the joints in the foot together (called tendons) are loose.